MaximilianAdF/NoPixel-MiniGames-4.0/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: In the case that no other template fits
+about: In the case that no other template describes your issue
 title: "[CUSTOM]"
 labels: ''
 assignees: MaximilianAdF